ziyiyin97/ziyiyin97.github.io/_pages/about.md

 ### About me

-I am PhD candidate in [Computational Science and Engineering](https://cse.gatech.edu) at [Georgia Institute of Technology](https://www.gatech.edu), advised by [Prof. Felix J. Herrmann](https://cse.gatech.edu/people/felix-herrmann).
+I am a PhD candidate in [Computational Science and Engineering](https://cse.gatech.edu) at [Georgia Institute of Technology](https://www.gatech.edu), advised by [Prof. Felix J. Herrmann](https://cse.gatech.edu/people/felix-herrmann).
 I work in SLIM ([Seismic Laboratory for Imaging and Modeling](https://slim.gatech.edu)) group on time-lapse seismic monitoring of carbon capture and storage (CCS).
 We aim to develop low-cost & robust seismic imaging methods and build open-source software framework to

 * monitor the CO2 movement in the Earth subsurface
 * mitigate the risk of CO2 leakage by early detection